-If you have time and are interesting in Military history the Intrepid Museum sits at the end of the High Line.
-This incredible Museum is set o the decks of the USS Intrepid Aircraft Carriers and has some of the best Aircraft ever to fly in its decks.
+If you have time and are interested in Military history the Intrepid Museum sits at the end of the High Line.
+This incredible Museum is set o the decks of the USS Intrepid Aircraft Carriers and has some of the best Aircraft ever to fly on its decks.
 There is also one of the remaining Concords and the Space Shuttle Enterprise on display.
 Read more here, it’s well worth Checking out!

 As today has focused on the west side of New York, Today is the perfect chance to hit Hell’s Kitchen.
 Restaurant Row has a huge number of amazing restaurants covering just about every imaginable cuisine in the world.
 If you can’t find something amazing to eat here you really are a lost cause!

 Like the arrival day, we rarely plan anything too exciting for our leaving day.
 We tend to spend the day filling in any blanks we missed or, just exploring parts of the city we missed, or really enjoyed for an encore!

 As we usually arrive from the UK, our flights out tend to be Red-Eye’s leaving late on in the afternoon or early evening so we still get almost a full day but it never feels that way.